eafit-apolo/apolo-users/docs/source/software/monitoring/elk/elk-7.x/testing.rst

 .. literalinclude:: src/Vagrantfile
    :language: ruby

 In the configuration of each virtual machine, there is a subsection for provisioning.
 In that subsection, there is a variable that is accessed as :bash:`ansible.playbook`.
-You have to set it to the path to your main ansible playbook.
-You should use the playbooks that were explained in the previous section, :ref:`installation-7.x-label`.
-Take a look at the provisioning subsection in the vagrantfile, note that the :bash:`ansible.extra_vars` defines a variable called :bash:`machine`, so if you are using the playbooks explained before, this variable must match the hostname of the virtual machine.
+Set it to the path to your main ansible playbook.
+For the purpose of this guide use the playbooks that were explained in the previous section, :ref:`installation-7.x-label`.
+Take a look at the provisioning subsection in the vagrantfile, note that the :bash:`ansible.extra_vars` defines a variable called :bash:`machine`.
+If you are using the playbooks explained in :ref:`installation-7.x-label`, this variable must match the hostname of the virtual machine.
 The hostname of the virtual machine can be changed with the variable :bash:`vm.hostname`.
-For more information read the Vagrant documentation about `vagrantfiles <https://www.vagrantup.com/docs/vagrantfile/>`_.
-Before starting the cluster please see the directory structure of our Ansible project :download:`here <config/ansible_dir_structure.txt>`.
+For more information, read the Vagrant documentation about `vagrantfiles <https://www.vagrantup.com/docs/vagrantfile/>`_.
+Before starting the virtual cluster please see the directory structure that should be matched in order to run the tests :download:`here <config/ansible_dir_structure.txt>`.

-The *site.yml* is pretty simple:
+The :bash:`site.yml` is pretty simple:

 .. literalinclude:: src/site.yml
    :language: yaml

-The *4p0l0.yml*, *cr0n05.yml*, and *elk.yml* playbooks are simple too:
+The :bash:`playbooks/4p0l0.yml`, :bash:`playbooks/cr0n05.yml`, and :bash:`playbooks/elk.yml` playbooks are simple too:

 .. literalinclude:: src/playbooks/4p0l0.yml
    :language: yaml